 Designated Teachers are based in school and co-ordinate the support for looked after children.

-Our Designated Teacher is Mrs Rebecca Ruddock and our Designated Governor is Mr Bryan Jones.
+Our Designated Teacher is Miss Ashlie Davies, supported by Mrs Rebecca Ruddock and our Designated Governor is Mr Bryan Jones.